herrkessler/SimplestGrid/README.md

 ## Why?

-You will see that this grid is quite close to [thoughtbot's](https://github.com/thoughtbot) fantastic [Bourbon Neat](https://github.com/thoughtbot/neat) Grid and might ask yourself: "Why does pretty, pretty similiar grid exist??"
+You will see that this grid is quite close to [thoughtbot's](https://github.com/thoughtbot) fantastic [Bourbon Neat](https://github.com/thoughtbot/neat) Grid and might ask yourself: **"Why does pretty, pretty similiar grid exist??"**

-I just needed a solution for a combined unsemantic and semantic grid I could use for myself prototyping with [Codekit](https://incident57.com/codekit/) or [Gulp](http://gulpjs.com/) and development with TYPO3.
-Don't get me wrong, I am very, very happy with [Bourbon Neat](https://github.com/thoughtbot/neat), but give it a try when not being able to use semantic markup or Rails or Node or ...
+I just needed a solution for a combined unsemantic and semantic grid I could use for myself prototyping with [Codekit](https://incident57.com/codekit/) or [Gulp](http://gulpjs.com/) or [Grunt](http://gruntjs.com/) and final development with [TYPO3](http://typo3.org/).
+Don't get me wrong, I am very, very happy with [Bourbon Neat](https://github.com/thoughtbot/neat), but give Neat a try when not being able to use semantic markup or Rails or Node or ...

 So maybe you find this project helpful, too.
 And be aware this is work in progress!